Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

 You can see both spelling “Hojicha” and “Houjicha”.
 I am not an authority so I am not sure which is right.
 But the reason I spell “houjicha” because of the right translation based on when writing it in Japanese.
 Yet, if the spelling like “Hojicha”, it is more based on its pronunciation.

-How Does Houjicha Taste Like?
+What Does Houjicha Taste Like?

 Despite the description of houjicha is different for each connoisseur, it’s nutty, toasty, refreshing, and naturally sweet flavor.